How the ADA Impacts Employers

 • Title I of the ADA applies to private employers with 15 or more employees

-• You must make reasonable work accommodations for qualified applicants
+• You must make reasonable work accommodations for qualified individuals with disabilities

-If you have a general question about ADA compliance or you have a current legal situation with which you need help, join LegalShield today and you can be on the phone with an employment attorney in as little as 4 hours.
+If you have a general question about ADA compliance or you have a current legal situation with which you need help, join LegalShield today and you can be on the phone with a provider attorney in as little as 4 hours.

 Make Sure You’re Following the Law

-Creating ADA compliant hiring processes, employee policy documentation and making ADA compliant job accommodations can be overwhelming.
+Creating ADA compliant hiring processes, employee policy documentation and making ADA compliant job accommodations can seem overwhelming.

 • What qualifies as a disability under the ADA?

-• What constitutes a reasonable accommodation in my line of work?
+• What constitutes reasonable accommodation in my line of work?

-Small business plans from LegalShield allow you to use your attorney to review employment documents, discuss your hiring processes and have your attorney draft letters to help you stay on the right side of the law.
+Small business plans from LegalShield allow you to seek advice from a provider attorney, have them review employment documents, discuss your hiring processes and have them write a letter on behalf of your business to help you stay on the right side of the law.

 Dealing With ADA Violations or Lawsuits

-Regardless of your specific legal need, we suggest you review plan details and pricing to find the membership level that best suits your situation.
+Regardless of your specific legal need, review plan details and pricing to find the membership level that best suits your situation.

 How a Legalshield Small Business Plan Works for Employment Law